shin1211/wordle/README.md

 ## Working on:

-### 1. Creating custom http hook.(random words api).
+- Creating custom http hook.(random words api).
 It is not working as what I expect. ---- Completed

-### 2. Error handling for word api.
+- Error handling for word api.

-### 3. Overall css aniamtion.
+- Overall css aniamtion.

 ## Problems:

-### 1.getting stuck on how to move on to the next guess(next array) after submitting the first guess.
+### 1. Getting stuck on how to move on to the next guess(next array) after submitting the first guess.

 Solution: Default template with empty string to be used for Board component and update upon user's inputs and created useState for current positions (user attempt row and letter position) (not sure this is the best solution).